akky/ifwWordPressDevEnvironment/README.md

 1. Add these records to your local machine's hosts file
     * `192.168.33.10  wp.dev`
     * `192.168.33.10  pma.dev`
-1. Visit `http://wp.dev/3.5.1` in your browser to load WordPress version 3.5.1.
-To load others versions, change the version in the URL to `3.1` / `3.2` / `3.3` / `3.4` / `3.5` or enter `http://wp.dev/trunk` to load the current WordPress beta version.
+1. Visit `http://wp.dev/3.5.2` in your browser to load WordPress version 3.5.2.
+To load others versions, change the version in the URL, like to `3.1` / `3.2` and so on or enter `http://wp.dev/trunk` to load the current WordPress beta version.
 1. A copy of phpMyAdmin will be available on `http://pma.dev/`

 ## Custom configuration